Gleb1308/Research_project_unet/README.md

 ```
 model_paths is a string that contains paths to the model weights split by comma.
 Detailed information you can get by such command - python eval.py --help

+You can also check examples how to use all these commands in the file - "train/test_notebook.ipynb" .